-GIZ supports partner countries in creating economic structures based on sustainable production and consumption patterns.
-These economic systems should combine prosperity, climate and environmental protection and social justice.
-GIZ advisory services cover the entire spectrum of the green economy: framework conditions, private sector development, employment and vocational training, financing and investment as well as sustainable industrial locations.
+GIZ supports partner countries in establishing economic structures based on sustainable production and consumption patterns that combine prosperity, climate and environmental protection, and social justice.
+GIZ advice covers the entire spectrum of the green economy: creating and improving policy and regulatory frameworks, private sector development, employment and vocational training, financing and investment, and sustainable industrial sites.